-If the person has concerns about a procedure or a medication that they are being asked to administer they will not administer the medicine, but check with the parents or a health professional before taking further action.
+If the designated person has concerns about a procedure or a medication that they are being asked to administer they will not administer the medicine, but check with the parents or a health professional before taking further action.

 At the end of the day parents of pupil's prescribed anti-biotic medication (four doses a day) should collect their child's medicine from the school office and sign it out.
-For children staying to the After School Club the designated person will pass anti-biotic medicine to the supervisor of the After School Club to return to the parents.
-The After School Club Supervisor will sign and date the back of the authorisation form to confirm that they have received the medicine and accept responsibility to return it to parents.

-This Policy is based on the County Model Policy of May 2015 and is personalised to the school.
+This policy conforms to the Buckinghamshire County Model Policy, May 2015.

-Policy reviewed: Summer 2020
+Policy reviewed: Summer 2017

-Date of next review: Summer 2023
+Date of next review: Summer 2020